 - Non-contact voltage detector, multimeter, or other voltage-testing tool (optional)

-Before getting started, go to the electrical panel and cut power to the light switch in question.
+Before beginning in earnest to replace a light switch, go first to the electrical panel and cut power to the room where you’re going to be working.
 If the breakers in the box are unlabeled, use trial and error to determine which one governs the circuit that includes the switch you’re replacing.
 To do this, first flip the switch on.
 If it controls a ceiling fixture, make sure the light goes on; if it controls an outlet, plug a lamp into the outlet and make sure it goes on.
 Then, one by one, toggle each breaker and check the ceiling fixture or test lamp to see if it goes off.
 (Enlist a friend or family member to help so you can avoid having to make multiple trips back and forth.)
 Once you have identified the right breaker, move it to the “off” position.
-Next, to make absolutely certain there’s no electricity reaching the light switch, remove the faceplate and hold a non-contact voltage detector within about a half inch of the switch’s screw terminals (typically located on the right side of the switch).
+Next, to make absolutely certain there’s no electricity reaching the light switch, remove the faceplate and hold a non-contact voltage detector within about a half inch of the switch’s screw terminals.
 (If you’re using a different type of voltage tester, follow the manufacturer’s instructions.)
 If the detector does not register a current, it’s probably safe to continue to the next step, but before you spring ahead, it can never hurt to test the detector by trying it on a nearby outlet that you’re certain is receiving power.